GameAutomators/eBook-Source/ImageProcessing/2-color.md

 ### Binary Image

 In a binary image, each of the pixels are either black or white.
-There is no other color, not even gray.
+There is no other color.
 Below is an example for a binary image.

 ![ColorImage](/Images/binary_image.jpg)